FediLoRA: Practical Federated Fine-Tuning of Foundation Models Under Missing-Modality Constraints: Conclusion

 \section{Conclusion}

-We presented FediLoRA, a simple yet effective framework for federated multimodal fine-tuning under heterogeneous LoRA ranks and missing modalities.
-By combining dimension-wise aggregation and lightweight layer-wise model editing, FediLoRA improves both global and personalized performance.
-Experiments across multiple datasets confirm its robustness under severe modality incompleteness.
-In future work, we will examine more multimodal foundation models under the same realistic setting.
+In this paper, we presented FediLoRA, a simple yet effective framework for federated multimodal fine-tuning under heterogeneous LoRA ranks and missing modalities.
+By combining dimension-wise aggregation with lightweight layer-wise model editing, FediLoRA improves both global and personalized performance under missing-modality conditions.
+Experiments across multiple benchmark datasets, together with convergence analysis, confirm its robustness under severe modality incompleteness.
+Moreover, experiments on the medical dataset further demonstrate its effectiveness in domain-specific scenarios, highlighting its potential for real-world applications.
+In the future, we will focus on extending FediLoRA to more heterogeneous settings, such as scenarios involving different modality types and varying numbers of modalities.